ldmberman/keeper-contracts/README.md

 <img src="img/migrate.jpg" width="800" />

+Note:

-Note there are `Error: run out of gas` because we try to deploy so many contracts as one single transaction.
+* there are `Error: run out of gas` because we try to deploy so many contracts as one single transaction.
 Tune the `gas` value in `truffle.js` file to make them run through.
+* we enable the solc optimizer to reduce the gas cost of deployment.
+It can now be deployed with less gas limit such as "gas = 5000000"
+* no need to update the "from : 0x3424ft..." in `truffle.js` and it will use the first account in testRPC or ganache-cli by default.

 Test them with `$ truffle test test/registry.js`: